denniemok/slash-ping/README.md

 - Configure almost everything in config.yml.
 - Modify ping values with multiplier and offset.
 - Exemption to being a ping target.<br>
-_Especially useful for admins to go completely invisible from normal players without introducing new exploits to your existing vanish system._
+_Especially useful for admins to go completely invisible from normal players without conflicting with vanish system._
-- Bypass exemption to being a ping target.
+- Bypass exemption to being a ping target. <br>
 _Designed for personnel who can see vanished users or have the need to administer at a high level._
 - Forward compatible to all versions from 1.8 and onwards.<br>
 _Utilised a reflection approach to retrieve ping values regardless of server versions._ <br>